MicrosoftDocs/Contribute/Contribute/dotnet-template.md

 ## Code

 The best way to include code is to include snippets from a working sample.
-Create your sample following the instructions in the [contributing guide](../CONTRIBUTING.md#contributing-to-samples).
+Create your sample following the instructions in the [contributing to .NET](dotnet-contribute.md#contributing-to-samples) article.

 You can include the code using the following syntax: